AviatrixSystems/avxlabs-docs/ace_pro/docs/lab8.md

 # Lab 8 - SECURE HIGH-PERFORMANCE DATACENTER EDGE
-This lab will demonstrate the functionalities of the `Edge Gateway`.
+This lab will demonstrate the functionalities of the `Edge Gateway`...

 ```{important}
 Edge Gateway = An Aviatrix gateway that enables connectivity to edge locations such as data centers, co-locations, remote sites, provider locations, branch offices, and retail stores.